Advanced Workflow Examples¶

 Use your preferred methods to analyze the data you’ve just exported.
 Update the

-in your configuration, and/or create new versions of your training data following your findings and update the path to the new training data in your configs.
+chosen_modelin your configuration, and/or create new versions of your training data following your findings and update the path to the new training data in your configs.